wilkin547/docs.es-es/docs/visual-basic/language-reference/operators/isnot-operator.md

 ## <a name="parts"></a>Elementos
  `result` Obligatorio.
 Valor `Boolean`.

  `object1` Obligatorio.
-Cualquier variable o expresión `Object`.
+Any `Object` variable or expression.

  `object2` Obligatorio.
-Cualquier variable o expresión `Object`.
+Any `Object` variable or expression.

 ## <a name="remarks"></a>Comentarios
- El operador `IsNot` determina si dos referencias de objeto hacen referencia a objetos diferentes.
-Sin embargo, no realiza comparaciones de valores.
-Si `object1` y `object2` hacen referencia a la misma instancia de objeto exacta, @no__t 2 es `False`; Si no es así, `result` es `True`.
+ The `IsNot` operator determines if two object references refer to different objects.
+However, it does not perform value comparisons.
+If `object1` and `object2` both refer to the exact same object instance, `result` is `False`; if they do not, `result` is `True`.

- `IsNot` es lo contrario del operador `Is`.
-La ventaja de `IsNot` es que puede evitar una sintaxis complicada con `Not` y `Is`, lo que puede resultar difícil de leer.
+ `IsNot` is the opposite of the `Is` operator.
+The advantage of `IsNot` is that you can avoid awkward syntax with `Not` and `Is`, which can be difficult to read.

- Puede usar los operadores `Is` y `IsNot` para probar tanto los objetos enlazados en tiempo de compilación como los que se enlazan en tiempo de ejecución.
+ You can use the `Is` and `IsNot` operators to test both early-bound and late-bound objects.

 ## <a name="example"></a>Ejemplo
- En el ejemplo de código siguiente se usa el operador `Is` y el operador `IsNot` para realizar la misma comparación.
+ The following code example uses both the `Is` operator and the `IsNot` operator to accomplish the same comparison.

  [!code-vb[VbVbalrOperators#29](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#29)]